 11th Cir.
-JCDR 6.4 Number of Copies.
-Four copies each of the complaint, statement of facts, and any document(s) filed therewith must be filed with the Clerk.
+JCDR 6.4 No Copies Required.
+Only the complaint, statement of facts, and any document(s) filed therewith must be filed with the Clerk.
+No additional copies are required.

 11th Cir.
 JCDR 6.5 Anonymous Complaints.
 An anonymous complaint will not be accepted for filing by the Clerk.
 Nevertheless, the Clerk will forward such a complaint to the Chief Judge.